alx-sch/IRC_server/README.md

    - **Linux:** The code uses the `SOCK_NONBLOCK` flag.
    - **macOS:** The code uses the `fcntl()` function to set the non-blocking flag.

    **Bonus**: Use the `make bot` command to compile the server executable in bot mode.
-An IRCbot will register as a user, and will have a few custom made commands.
+An IRCbot will register as a user, it will send welcome messages and it will have a few custom made commands.
    ```
    make bot
    ```